Everything you need to know about Shadow Warrior 2.

 During part of the announcement of the game the company underlined what fans of the series expect from the title.
 “The incredible reception of Shadow Warrior from both longtime fans and gamers new to the series was overwhelming,” said Michal Szustak, Studio Director at Flying Wild Hog.
 “Shadow Warrior 2 will expand on and improve every element that made the original so unique and strike a balance between classic FPS action and modern design.”
 Alongside the announcement of the game, the company announced it would be showing off the game at E3 and the company offered a first look to anyone who wanted to log onto Twitch to get a first look on June 15, 2015.

 The game picks up five years after the end of the first Shadow Warrior.
-The modern ninja Lo Wang has been dealing with the shattered alliance between his deceitful former boss and the ancient gods of the shadow realm.
+The modern ninja Lo Wang has been dealing with the enemy alliance.
 Despite what were always noble intentions, Lo Wang’s attempt to destroy the darkness ended up doing the opposite and his actions actually corrupted the world.
 This new world is a combination of the earth we know and the demon realm.
 The actions of the first game have actually ushered in a new order where humans and demons live side by side.

 The developers have said that “this once feared warrior now lives in the shifting wildlands outside the reach of his enemies and the neon glow of Zilla’s cybernetic metropolis, scratching out a meager existence as a hired sword for the local Yakuza clans.
 When a simple mission goes wrong, Lo Wang is drawn into a volatile conflict between a brilliant young scientist, a controversial cult leader, and a terrifying new drug known as Shade.
 The sharp-tongued hero must once again wield lethal blades, staggering firepower, and archaic magic to purge the world of evil.”